adam-ciesla/cs50/README.md

 # CS50: Introduction to Computer Science

 This repository contains my personal solutions to Harvard University's [CS50: Introduction to Computer Science](https://cs50.harvard.edu/x) problem sets and projects.
-This repository is intended as a record of my progress throughout the course and as a portfolio of the skills I developed while learning computer science fundamentals.
+It is intended as a record of my progress throughout the course and as a portfolio of the skills I developed while learning computer science fundamentals.

 **Note**: Please do not copy these solutions directly for your own submissions.
 They are shared for reference and personal use only.